Pricing & Supported OS

 URLs

-In Google Tasks you can add a URL to your notes, even though it has no special place for URLs, which allows you to add multiple URLs to your to-do.
-Let’s hope in the future they can arrange them in a list, instead of the prose view we currently have in the app.
+In Google Tasks, you can add a URL to your notes, even though it has no special place for URLs, which allows you to add multiple URLs to your to-do.
+Let’s hope in the future, they can arrange them in a list instead of the prose view we currently have in the app.
 A list of URLs looks better as a list.
 Apple Reminders, which has a special slot for URL, limits you to one URL per task.
+You can now add URLs to the notes sections of Apple Reminders which means you can add more than one.

 No Start Date